 Remembering all animals are individuals so every animal will not show every symptom from above and some will be more severe than others.
 Some pets can be very miserable and depressed with these symptoms.

 What can you do to help?

 Trying to find out what the animal is allergic to is a start, then to try and minimise contact with it.
-Changing to a raw diet will definitely help.
+Changing to a raw diet.
 Giving oat meal baths will help reduce the irritation.

 Remedies in the Natural Pet range that can help to support the normal immune response of your pet that is suffering from Atopic Dermatitis are:

 Spring – for allergies to grass, pollen and wandering jew

 HDM – for allergies to house dust mites and house dust

 Immune Tonic – to support the immune system

 Liver Tonic – to support the liver and the immune system